Human Resources: Upcoming April Programs

 Healthy Living Workshops

 Get the tools you need to live well year-round.
 From expert nutrition and weight loss advice to exercise and disease prevention strategies, we can help you kick-start your body and embrace a healthy lifestyle.
 These free workshops are sponsored by HR.
-For details and to register, visit www.hr.upenn.edu/myhr/registration and choose Health Promotions from the Browse by Category section.
-Or contact HR at (215) 573-2471 or firstname.lastname@example.org
+For complete details and to register, visit www.hr.upenn.edu/myhr/registration Or contact HR at (215) 573-2471 or firstname.lastname@example.org

 The Psychology of Eating: Does It Really Come Down to Willpower?; 4/6; noon-1 p.m.; free.
 Do you feel like you have all the willpower in the world and still don’t always stick with your plan?
 Come and learn brain tools and tricks to overcoming eating challenges.
 Join Elizabeth May, a Family Food registered dietitian, who will cover mindfulness, intuitive eating and stress management.

 Relax with Free Yoga; 4/9; 3-4 p.m.; free.
 Open to all levels.
 Join Campus Recreation and Campus Health in a 50-minute yoga practice to calm your mind and strengthen your body through movement and breath.
 A limited number of mats will be provided so we encourage you to bring your own!
 Registration opens 15 minutes prior to class.
 Free to all faculty and staff; bring your own yoga mat; no membership required; for location updates follow @healthypenn and @pennrecreation